 Climate and weather in Australia

-• Main Intakes- Feb/July and universities have midyear intake for some programs.
+- Main Intakes- February /July and universities also have mid-year intake for some programs.

 Why study in Australia?